FACTION BRIEF

 Sound

-The crackle of shortwave radio — the Pilgrims' primary long-range communication technology, chosen for its resistance to digital surveillance.
+The crackle of shortwave radio — chosen for resistance to digital surveillance.
 The hiss of shuttle airlock seals.
-Prior Diallo's voice reading the names of the dead at the annual gathering — measured, steady, honoring each name with equal weight.
+Prior Diallo's voice reading the names of the dead at the annual gathering, measured and steady, each name given equal weight.

 Smell

 Shuttle fuel and recirculated air.
 The ozone-and-plastic scent of environmental suits being tested.
-The mineral-damp of underground safe houses where pilgrims prepare.
-And, carried in memory by every returned pilgrim: the flat metallic nothing-smell of vacuum, perceived through the faint leakage of suit seals.
+The mineral-damp of underground safe houses.
+And, carried in memory by every returned pilgrim: the flat metallic nothing-smell of vacuum, perceived through faint suit seal leakage.

 Texture

-The rough weave of handwritten courier messages, carried by hand between safe houses.
+The rough weave of handwritten courier messages carried between safe houses.
 The smooth glass of orbital navigation displays.
 The cold weight of radiation shielding being strapped to a suit.
-Prior Diallo's memorial book — leather-bound, hand-sewn, each page holding one name.
+Diallo's memorial book — leather-bound, hand-sewn, each page holding one name.

 Visual

 Orbital charts marked in hand-drawn ink — Guardian patrol routes, station positions, approach vectors — spread across tables in dimly lit safe houses.
-The Memorial Wall: forty-three names, each written in the hand of the person who identified the body or confirmed the death.
+The Memorial Wall: forty-three names, each written by a different hand.
+One of the hands is not human.